BabylonJS/Documentation/content/dev_stories/utilities_showroom_camera.md

     gradually move the camera from one state to the next.
 This is, by far, the most complex part of the `ShowroomCamera` code and was the primary motivation for turning it into a Babylon Utility.
-1. The `ShowroomCamera.Run(...)` function added in the prior section serves two roles.
+1. The `ShowroomCameraDemo.Run(...)` function added in the prior section serves two roles.
 During development, this function is essentially used as a test harness where uses can be added and changed to test out the new functionality and APIs.
 After development, this function lives on as a demo illustrating what the `ShowroomCamera` can do and how to use it.
 For larger projects with more sophisticated testing/ demo needs, a formal test battery could serve the same purposes.

-Lorem ipsum dolor sit amet...

 ### Uploading to Share on npmjs.com